CampusPe/Campuspe_Staging/AZURE_DEPLOYMENT_GUIDE.md

    - Startup Command: `startup.sh`

 2. **Environment Variables:**
-   Go to Configuration > Application settings and add these:
+   Go to Configuration > Application settings and add these (ensure the domain matches the one shown in the Azure Portal; it often contains a unique suffix such as `-hmfjgud5c6a7exe9.southindia-01`).

    ```
    MONGODB_URI=mongodb+srv://<username>:<password>@<cluster>.mongodb.net/campuspe-staging